• Home

 United Club LAX Review

 My home airport has a beautiful United Club with great staff (especially Bruce) and a nice terrace.
 One of the newer United Club, it is both spacious and flooded with natural light.
-Before COVID-19, it also had some of the best food selections including Korean BBQ tacos.
+It also offers a respectable selection of food, sometimes including Korean BBQ tacos.

 > Read Full Review: United Club Los Angeles (LAX)